danmrossi/rpi-mqtt-monitor-v2/README.md

 The easiest way to track your Raspberry Pi or Ubuntu computer system health and performance in Home Assistant.

+Python 3 is required to run this project.

 * Start Monitoring your System in just a few minutes
 * Monitor: CPU Load, CPU Temperature, Free Space, Used Memory, Swap Usage, Uptime, WFi Signal Quality, Network IO, Voltage, RPi Power Health, RPi5 Fan Speed, APT Updates available on HOST, External Sensors, HDD/SSD Temperature and System Clock Speed
 * Remotely Restart / Shutdown your system and control your monitors